go101/immutable-value-proposal/README-v8.md

 #### channels

 * Send
-  * We can't send values to final channels.
+  * We can't send values to constant channels.
   * We can send values of any genres to a reader channel.
   * We can only send writer values to a writer channel.
 * Receive
-  * We can't receive values from final channels.
+  * We can't receive values from constant channels.
   * Receiving from a reader channel results a reader value.
   * Receiving from a writer channel results a writer value.

 Example:
 ```
-final ch = make(chain *int, 1)
+const ch = make(chain *int, 1)

 func foo(c chan *int:reader) {
 	x := <-c // ok. x is a reader variable of type *int:reader.
 	y := new(int)
 	c <- y // ok

-	ch <- x // error: ch is a final channel
+	ch <- x // error: ch is a constant channel
-	<-ch    // error: ch is a final channel
+	<-ch    // error: ch is a constant channel
 	...
 }
 ```